Odd-Parity Magnetism in Fe-Based Superconductors: Odd-parity magnetism

 As discussed above, the magnetic ordering vector in the coplanar phase is $\mathbf{Q}_{\mathrm{M}}=(\pi,\pi,0)$~\cite{Stadel2022Multiple}.
 In the low-energy model, the coplanar magnetic order is diagonal in orbital space~\cite{Cvetkovic2013Space} thus coupling the $d_{xz}$ orbital states near $\Gamma-\mathrm{Z}$ to $d_{xz}$ states near $\mathrm{M}-\mathrm{A}$ and similarly for $d_{yz}$.
 This leads to the Hamiltonian

 where $\Delta$ denotes the coplanar magnetic order parameter.
 Note that, for technical reasons, the spin coordinate-system lies along the Fe-Fe bonds~\cite{Cvetkovic2013Space}.
 This order breaks inversion symmetry but preserves a generalized form of time-reversal symmetry as well as a two-fold rotation in spin-space coupled with a translation in real space which leads to odd-parity magnetism.
 The resulting Fermi surface and spin-polarization is shown in Fig.~\ref{fig:electronic_structure_no_SOC}(a) exhibiting the expected $h$-wave structure.
-In the low-energy model, the spin splitting can be expressed as~\cite{SM}
+In the low-energy model, the spin splitting can be expressed as (see the Appendix)

-where $f(\mathbf{k})$ is a non-vanishing function of $\mathbf{k}$, the specific form of which is given in the End Matter.
+where $f(\mathbf{k})$ is a non-vanishing function of $\mathbf{k}$, the specific form of which is given in the appendix Eq.~\eqref{eq:f_k_function}.
 Note that $\epsilon_1$ is negative as it describes the energy of the electronic states at M. As predicted in Ref.~\cite{Yu2025Odd-parity}, the splitting vanishes if $g_1$ is zero.
 More importantly, the splitting is inversely proportional to the Fermi energy of the states at $\Gamma$ ($\varepsilon_{\Gamma}$) and M, ($\varepsilon_1$).
 Note that the fact that $\varepsilon_3$ is not referenced here is due to the magnetic order, Eq.~\eqref{eq:ham_mag}, in the low-energy model being diagonal in orbital space.
 From Eq.~\eqref{eq:spin_splitting}, the spin splitting is larger for materials with smaller Fermi energies and larger values of $g_1$, which scales with the magnitude of the out-of-plane hopping parameters.
-This is consistent with the fact that DFT calculations predict a larger spin splitting in FeSe than in LaFeAsO~\cite{SM}.
+This is consistent with the fact that DFT calculations predict a larger spin splitting in FeSe than in LaFeAsO, as we show in Sec.~\ref{sec:dft}.
 FeSe has the smallest Fermi energy of all the Fe-based superconductors and it lacks a spacer-layer which increases the inter-layer coupling, thus allowing $g_1$ to be sizable.
+However, no coplanar magnetic order has been observed in FeSe.